 Module to compress/decompress WOFF 2.0 web fonts; it requires:

 brotli: Python bindings of the Brotli compression library.

 To display the Unicode character names when dumping the

 The version included in there varies between different Python versions.

 To use the latest available data, you can install:

-unicodedatabackport for Python 2.7 and 3.x updated to the latest Unicode version 12.0.
-Note this is not necessary if you use Python 3.8 as the latter already comes with an up-to-date
+unicodedatabackport for Python 3.x updated to the latest Unicode version 14.0.
+Note this is not necessary if you use Python 3.11 as the latter already comes with an up-to-date